fredrikborgstein/fredrikborgstein/README.md

 ###

-<p align="center">Hello World!!<br><br>Currently studying Frontend Development at Noroff University College, as well as bachelor of Software Development at IU University.<br><br>Father of two, husband, and pet owner.</p>
+<p align="center">Currently studying Frontend Development at Noroff University College, as well as bachelor of Software Development at IU University.<br><br>Father of two, husband, and pet owner.</p>

 ###